QoLamdaS/Projects_Udemy_100DaysOfPython_byAngelaYu/100-Days-Of-Code_Challenge.md

 Day 26/100 : 30 October 2025, Thursday
 > I finally completed "48.
 Hurdles Challenge using While Loops" on Day 6 course.
 And reviewed a bit about while loops.
 I somewhat procrastinated too long this day to just start programming.
 Maybe I'm sleep deprived or sick today hehehehe.
 Happy Coding!

+Day 27/100 : 31 October 2025, Friday
+> I finally completed Day 6 Course Udemy (ALL IN Reeborg's World challenges/hurdles).
+And learn a bit on Day 7 Course by creating a Hangman Game project.
+I need to sleep right now, I feel very exhausted and sleep deprived.
+Happy Coding and Happy Halloween!!